V-Sekai/manuals/71 Decisions/71.21 Mixed 21/20240325-fdb-sqlite-blender-godot.md

-# Proposal: Synchronizing Blender and FDB-SQLite for Proxy Movement
+# Proposed: Synchronizing Blender and FDB-SQLite for Proxy Movement

 ## Context